Symbols

 As = Area of steel cross-section, in.2 (mm2)

-d3 = Distance from the resultant steel tension force for full section tension yield to the top of the steel, in.
+d3 = distance from the resultant steel tension force for full section tension yield to the top of the steel, in.

-ILB = Lower bound moment of inertia, in.4 (mm4)
+ILB = Lower bound Moment of inertia, in.4 (mm4)

 Is = Moment of inertia for the structural steel section, in.4 (mm4)

-ΣQn = Sum of the nominal strengths of steel anchors between the point of the maximum positive moment and the point of zero moment to either side, kips (kN)
+ΣQn = Sum of the nominal strengths of steel anchors between the point of the maximum positive Moment and the point of zero Moment to either side, kips (kN)

 Fy = Specified minimum yield stress of steel, ksi (MPa)